blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 ## Epoch

 Epoch event is dispatched on epoch switch.
+The event's payload contains information about a current epoch that has just started and a previous epoch that has ended.

 :::tip
-Event payload consist of object with two fields `previous_epoch` and `current_epoch`.
+Event payload consist of an object with two fields `current_epoch` and `previous_epoch`.
 `previous_epoch` contains [full Epoch data](https://docs.blockfrost.io/#tag/Cardano-Epochs/paths/~1epochs~1latest/get), while `current_epoch` contains only `epoch`, `start_time` and `end_time` fields.
 :::